UniExeterRSE/intro-to-python/reveal.js/md/06_loops.md

 - Write some simple loops to perform repeat calculations
 - Investigate what is happening to variables as a `for` loop progresses

-## Key points

-- "Use `for variable in sequence` to process the elements of a sequence one at a time."
-- "The body of a `for` loop must be indented."
-- "Use `len(thing)` to determine the length of something that contains other values."

 ## Introduction to loops